Great Salem fire of 1914: Before the fire

-In 1914, Salem was a city of 48,000 people (12,000 more than ten years earlier), and consisted of 5,826 buildings on 5100 acre at an assessed valuation of US$37.25 million.
+In 1914, Salem was a city of 48,000 people (12,000 more than ten years earlier), and consisted of 5,826 buildings on 5100 acre at an assessed valuation of $37.25 million.
 The streets were 20 to 140 ft wide.
 Building codes were dated, not mentioning standpipes, fire escapes, or sprinklers.

 Salem had 180 fire alarm stations or boxes that could be used to contact telephone operators.
 A long drought preceded the events of June 25, 1914.

 The fire

 The Great Salem Fire started with a series of explosions, caused by a mixture of acetone, amalacitate, alcohol, and celluloid.

 At 1:37 p.m.
-(EDT) on June 25, 1914, a fire alarm box was used to report a fire in the Korn Leather Factory at 57 Boston Street.
+(EDT) on June 25, 1914, a fire alarm call box was used to report a fire in the Korn Leather Factory at 57 Boston Street.
 A memorial plaque is on the site, now occupied by a Walgreens store.

 The fire spread quickly down and across Boston Street, due to a drought.
-The police department sent out calls to 21 cities for assistance.
+The police department sent out calls to 21 other communities for assistance.
 One industrial department, the Fore River Shipyard, also assisted.
-Over 90 out of town policemen came to help.
-The Salem Evening News, (Friday, July 24, 1914, page 11), had a complete list of all responding departments and where and how they worked to fight the fire.
+Over 90 out-of-town policemen came to help.

+A book authored by Arthur B. Jones of the Salem Fire Department provided a detailed list of the 21 area fire departments that assisted: Peabody, Beverly, Marblehead, Lynn, Swampscott, Boston, Chelsea, Wakefield, Danvers, Reading, Stoneham, Newburyport, Revere, Lawrence, Malden, Gloucester, Manchester, Medford, Hingham, Somerville, and Winchester.
+Firefighters and equipment from Fore River Shipyard in Quincy happened to be in Stoneham at the time of the fire, and responded from there.
+Firefighters from other area communities also responded to provide relief, including from Ipswich, Wenham, and Cambridge.

 The Salem Evening News covered the events in a series of articles, which were later reprinted as a book by Montanye Perry.

 Aftermath

 The fire burned 253 acre of land with 1,376 buildings.
-The entire loss was estimated at US$15 million; insurance policies paid US$11.744 million.
+The entire loss was estimated at $15 million; insurance policies paid $11.744 million.
 Some 20,000 people lost their homes, 10,000 their jobs, and a few their lives.

 Chestnut Street, designed by architect Samuel McIntire, survived the fire, as well as what is now City Hall, the oldest continually run city hall in America, open since 1837.
-The McIntire Historic District is the largest area of homes in America, dating from 1642 to 1865.
+The McIntire Historic District is the largest area of homes in America dating from 1642 to 1865.